vectorquantized/100daysofcuda/README.md

 ## Day 6 Debugging Softmax Tiled Kernel
 * row sum and row max match the cpu version.
-* something is wrong with the way I am storing exp_vals.
-They don't match cpu softmax.
+* ~something is wrong with the way I am storing exp_vals.
+They don't match cpu softmax.~
+    * No need to use exp_vals, will tackle this in may be the online version.
-* also rescaling could be an issue.
+* ~also rescaling could be an issue.~
+    * This is only valid for online version.

+## Day 7 Online Softmax
+This is very close to what is done in FlashAttention paper.